 I support my economic history PhD students to launch their careers by imparting the attitudes and skills necessary to succeed as a junior academic.
 This sometimes means helping them to develop a strong second field of interest besides economic history.
 And to help them think explicitly how their economic history research relates to that second field - how they can contribute to big economic questions using insights derived from historical enquiry.

-Paul Winfree (part-time PhD Economics, expected completion: 2024) Co-supervised with John Turner Thesis topic: Topics in US Economic History Fields: Economic History, Economic Policy, Political Economy
+Paul Winfree (part-time PhD Economics, expected completion: 2024) Co-supervised with John Turner Thesis topic: US Economic History Fields: Economic History, Economic Policy, Political Economy